New Albion, New York

 New Albion is a town in Cattaraugus County, New York, United States.
 The population was 1,990 at the 2020 census.
 The town is named after Albion in Orleans County, the source of some early settlers.
 New Albion is in the northwest quadrant of the county, northwest of the city of Salamanca.
+The Village of Cattaraugus is in the northeast part of town.

 History

 From approximately the 1640s, the area was in the domain of the Seneca tribe and was first settled by outsiders around 1818.
 The town of New Albion was established in 1830 from part of the town of Little Valley.
 The oldest business community in the town was New Albion with its first store opening in 1833.
 (New Albion, while maintaining a cluster of residences, no longer has any businesses.)
 Later the village of Cattaraugus surpassed New Albion.

 "New Albion" is also a name that was once applied to the west coast of North America.

 Geography

 According to the United States Census Bureau, the town has a total area of 92.8 km2, of which 92.3 km2 is land and 0.5 km2, or 0.54%, is water.

 New York State Route 353 is an important north-south highway in the town, as is Cattaraugus County Route 5, which parallels Route 353 to the southwest.
 County Route 6 enters the town from the west, while County Route 12 enters from the northeast and County Route 10 enters from the south.
 County Route 76 (Lovers Lane Road) bypasses the village of Cattaraugus en route to Otto, but unstable ground makes that road unsuitable as a major thoroughfare.

 Conewango Creek, a tributary of the Allegheny River and part of the Mississippi River watershed, flows out of the west part of the town, and the south branch of Cattaraugus Creek, which flows to Lake Erie and is part of the St. Lawrence River watershed, originates in the town.